mxtommy/Kip/README.md

 **iOS**
 1. Press the "Share" button
 2. Select "Add to Home Screen" from the action popup list
-3. Tap "Add" in the top right corner to finish installing KIP is now installed and available on your home screen
+3. Tap "Add" in the top right corner to finish installation.
+KIP is now installed and available on your home screen

 **Android**